The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 Finding a meat option is pretty rare except at some of the larger villages where you can find more exotic dishes like yak steak and yak stew.

-Water is an essential requirement and will be priced accordingly.
-Consider bringing a couple of water bottles and treat your water with iodine tablets if you don’t want to add to the one time use plastic problem.
-It’s also a good idea to stock up on snacks before starting on your trek.
+Water is an essential requirement.
+Consider bringing a couple of refillable bottles, like these collapsible water pouches and treat your water with iodine tablets if you don’t want to add to the one time use plastic problem.
+It’s also a good idea to stock up on snacks ahead of time.
+Your selection will be more limited at the villages.
 You’ll appreciate any forms of carbs to keep your blood sugar level up during the hike.

 Wifi and Cellular Data Coverage On The Annapurna Circuit